 Also, a new table is added in Q4.2 to discuss the default parameters.

-Proposal 4.1: RAN1 to discuss additional parameters for eMBB-s SLS taking the table above as starting point.
+Proposal 4.1: RAN1 to discuss additional parameters for eMBB-s SLS taking the table below as starting point.

+NOTE: The objective is to define a set of default parameters to be used by companies.
+If companies follow a different set from the default set, they can declare it and the results will be captured in the TR.